microsoft/moodle-local_copilot/README.md

 ## Support

 For issues, questions, or feature requests, please open an issue in the plugin's repository or contact the development team.

+## Brand

+The word Moodle and associated Moodle logos are trademarks or registered trademarks of Moodle Pty Ltd or its related affiliates.